rsierrav/Phase2_Group112/README.md

 ## License & Acknowledgment

 Developed for educational use in Purdue University’s Software Engineering course.
-Based on Group 111’s Phase 1 implementation by Erik Perez, Tristan Gooding, Heh Kle, and Justin Akridge.
+Based on Group 111’s Phase 1 implementation.